 The Story Behind Cowherd PLC

-Every law firm is begins for a reason.
-Cowherd PLC fills gaps in the subject-matter of services available to land and business owners with a client-centered approach.
 I started my attorney career practicing in other firms.
-I learned much of what I know from experienced lawyers taking care of their clients.
+I learned much of what I know from experienced lawyers.
 I noticed that in real estate, construction, and land use matters, the developers, institutional landlords, builders, community associations and governmental institutions easily found lawyers well organized to serve them.
-By contrast, landowners, tenants, and closely-held businesses struggle to find the right lawyer because of geographic distance, aspects of general practice attorneys taking on unfamiliar matters, or the reluctance of specialized law firms to represent individuals.
-This holds true even when the landowner can afford to hire an attorney who charges by the billable hour.
+By contrast, landowners, tenants, and closely-held businesses struggle to find the right lawyer because of geographic distance, limitations of general practice attorneys in unfamiliar matters, or the reluctance of specialized law firms to represent individuals.
 Many attorneys leaving larger law firms turn to personal injury, family law, criminal defense, or estate planning practices.
 Meanwhile, laws and regulations governing the improvement, use, leasing and sale of property become more complicated each year.